Childhood and Education Journey of Al Gore in Timeline

 2004: Left the Southern Baptist Convention

-In 2004, Al Gore announced that he had left the Southern Baptist Convention, but remained a Baptist.
+In 2004, Al Gore announced he had left the Southern Baptist Convention, but remained a Baptist.

-2005: Evacuation from Charity Hospital in New Orleans
+2005: Gore Aids Evacuation of Patients from New Orleans Hospital

-In September of 2005, Al Gore privately coordinated the evacuation of 270 patients from Charity Hospital in New Orleans to Tennessee following Hurricane Katrina.
-Working with Dr. David Kline and Greg Simon, Gore secured planes and medical staff, using his political influence to expedite landing rights in New Orleans.
+In September of 2005, Al Gore aided in the evacuation of 270 patients from Charity Hospital in New Orleans to Tennessee, following Hurricane Katrina.
+Contacted by Dr. David Kline, Gore, through Greg Simon of FasterCures, arranged for two airlines to provide planes for the evacuation with volunteer airline crews and medical staff.
+Gore used his political influence to expedite landing rights in New Orleans.

 In 2008, Al Gore was a keynote speaker at the New Baptist Covenant convention.